Battle of Győr (1849): Battle

 Meanwhile the IV. corps advanced through Lesvár, and when its vanguard brigade, led by the royalist Hungarian Major General Ludwig von Benedek, arrived in the vicinity of Abda, he found there the Hungarian infantry along the road, and his cavalry and artillery south from the village, led by Sándor Kossuth.
-Wen the latter saw the approaching enemy, he ordered his artillery to start shooting.
+When the latter saw the approaching enemy, he ordered his artillery to start shooting.
 Benedek too gave the order to his two batteries to advance and respond and ordered his cavalry to attack.
 Seeing this, Poeltenberg gave the order to the defenders of the bridge, to burn it, and retreat to the main fortifications in front of the Vienna-suburb, knowing that Wohlgemuth's troops could attack them from the rear.
 The Austrian I and IV corps followed the retreating Hungarian troops.
 After they occupied the bridge from Abda, the imperial Bianchi brigade, with the exception of the 6. jäger battalion and 9 cannons, left at Abda to rebuild the bridge, and advanced towards Győrsziget, while the Sartori brigade advanced against the Vienna suburb.
 After finishing, at 3:00 p.m., rebuilding the bridge, the 6. jäger battalion had to advance through Fácános along the main road.
 Next to them, the Benedek brigade was advancing, while the Simbschen brigade marched from Dunaszeg towards Révfalu.

 Görgei departed from Tata early on 28 June traveling to Gőnyű, before continuing towards Győr.
 At Szentjánospuszta he met with II. corps, which was marching towards Győr, and ordered József Kászonyi to move towards Koroncó.
 When Görgei reached Győr (according to some sources around 11:00, while according to others between 1:00 - 2:00 p.m.) he learned that the battle was underway, and Poeltenberg gave up the first defensive line West of the city.
 The main fighting took place around Ménfő.
 Görgei headed there, on his way there, he met with Poeltenberg and ordered him to return to the city, while he continued towards Ménfő, to take command.
 He knew that his troops could only keep Győr if they could hold until the next day when he expected the II corps to arrive.
 He needed to hold Ménfő at all costs.
 But before he arrived there, he received Liptay's report that he was forced to retreat to Szabadhegy, at 2:00 p.m (according to Captain István Görgey).